celo-org/docs/docs/celo-holder-guide/ledger.md

+---
+title: Using a Ledger Wallet
+slug: /celo-owner-guide/ledger
+---
 # Setup a Ledger Wallet with Celo

 This section shows how to set up a [Ledger](https://www.ledger.com/) Nano S or X hardware wallet.